locationtech/geomesa/docs/user/cli/ingest.rst

 If a converter is not specified, GeoMesa will attempt to infer a converter definition based on the input files.
 Currently this supports GeoJSON, self-describing Avro, delimited text (TSV, CSV) or Shapefiles.
 If GeoMesa is able to infer a schema and converter definition, the user can accept them as-is, or alternatively use them as the basis for a fully custom converter.
+If desired, the user can persist the inferred converter to file, which allows for easy modification and reuse.
 When ingesting a large data set, it can be useful to ingest a single file in local mode, using schema inference to generate the converter.
 The converter definition can be persisted and tweaked to satisfaction, then used for the entire data set with a distributed ingest.